tomaszduda23/framework-sdk-nrf/notes.md

 west will automatically reconfigure and rebuild if
-* prj.conf is meaningfully hanged
+* prj.conf is meaningfully changed
 * sysbuild.conf is meaningfully changed
 * app.overlay is changed